 Part of the reason the festival was so successful was that it was new.
 But it also was inclusive, connecting families and teachers through the curriculum, international cultures, the arts, and the community.
 “The outcome was people felt very welcome,” Thoren says.
 “We sent a personal invitation to every teacher to cordially invite them, and many showed up.”

 The food contributions were a huge hit, broadening the definition of acceptable treats.
 “We had many parents who had never baked for a bake sale, and this event allowed them to bring in something meaningful to their family,” Thoren says.

-When a school is new and is looking to build a sense of community, partnerships are invaluable.
-Berewick Elementary in Charlotte, N.C., opened in 2008 and wanted to promote parent group membership, volunteer participation, and community partnerships.
-Three years ago, the PTO obtained a Lowe’s Toolbox for Education grant to fund a community garden and outdoor classroom.
-With the help of Lowe’s staff, college students, and families, the school built six raised beds, one per grade, which the kids maintain during the school year.
+Increase community partnerships.
+When a school is new and is looking to build a sense of community, local partnerships are invaluable.
+After Berewick Elementary in Charlotte, N.C., opened, its PTO wanted to promote parent group membership, volunteer participation, and community partnerships.
+The PTO won a grant for a community garden and outdoor classroom and reached out to the larger community for help with its construction.
+With the help of Lowe’s staff, college students, and families, the school built six raised garden beds that students maintain during the school year.